Azure IoT Hub developer guide

-- Manage device identities in IoT Hub describes what information each IoT hub's identity registry stores, and how you can access and modify it.
+- Manage device identities in IoT Hub describes what information each IoT hub's identity registry stores.
+The article also describes how you can access and modify it.

 - Control access to IoT Hub describes the security model used to grant access to IoT Hub functionality for both devices and cloud components.
 The article includes information about using tokens and X.509 certificates, and details of the permissions you can grant.

-- Use device twins to synchronize state and configurations describes the device twin concept and the functionality it exposes such as synchronizing a device with its device twin.
+- Use device twins to synchronize state and configurations describes the device twin concept.
+The article also descibes the functionality device twins expose, such as synchronizing a device with its device twin.
 The article includes information about the data stored in a device twin.

-- Invoke a direct method on a device describes the lifecycle of a direct method, information about how to invoke methods on a device from your back-end app and handle the direct method on your device.
+- Invoke a direct method on a device describes the lifecycle of a direct method.
+The article describes how to invoke methods on a device from your back-end app and handle the direct method on your device.

 - Schedule jobs on multiple devices describes how you can schedule jobs on multiple devices.
 The article describes how to submit jobs that perform tasks as executing a direct method, updating a device using a device twin.
 It also describes how to query the status of a job.